f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Licensing via CLI
 =================

-You can activate and display the current license in the GUI, CLI or API.
+You can activate and display the current license in the WebUI, CLI or API.
 To license the rSeries appliance automatically from the CLI:

 .. code-block:: bash